myunusov/maxur-ldoc/README.md

 ##Commandline

-Probably not many people run JavaDoc regularly from the commandline, but in case you do, make sure to provide the options -doclet org.maxur.ldoc.LivingDocumentation and -docletpath {PATH_TO_JAR}, where {PATH_TO_JAR} is the location of the lDocDoclet-{VERSION}.jar.
+Probably not many people run JavaDoc regularly from the commandline, but in case you do, make sure to provide the options -doclet org.maxur.ldoc.LivingDocumentation and -docletpath {PATH_TO_JAR}, where {PATH_TO_JAR} is the location of the maxur-ldoc-{VERSION}.jar.
-The latest version of the jar file can be found on *TBD*
+The latest version of the jar file can be found on [Maven Central](http://repo1.maven.org/maven2/org/maxur/maxur-ldoc/0.2/maxur-ldoc-0.2.jar)

 For more details on commandline javadoc, please see the [official documentation from Oracle](http://docs.oracle.com/javase/1.5.0/docs/tooldocs/windows/javadoc.html).